springfall2008/batpred/docs/apps-yaml.md

 Some inverters have the Service API enabled, this allows the configuration to call an arbitrary Home Assistant service to start/stop charging and discharging

 - **charge_start_service** - Should be set to a service that is called when charging starts
+- **charge_freeze_service** - If your inverter supports charge freeze set to a service that starts this mode
-- **charge_stop_service** - Should be set to a service that is called when charging stops and/or discharging stops
+- **charge_stop_service** - Should be set to a service that is called when charging/charge freeze stops

+- **discharge_start_service**  - Should be set to a service that is called when discharging starts
+- **discharge_freeze_service** - If your inverter supports discharge freeze set to a service that starts this mode
-- **discharge_stop_service** - Should be set to a service that is called when discharging stops
+- **discharge_stop_service** - Should be set to a service that is called when discharging/discharge freeze stops

 Services that are not configuration will not be called.